 - 1. "Participating" means enrolled and participating in all four core instructional components. - 2.
 "Adults" includes teen parents. - 3.
-For continuing children, calculate the age of the child on July 1, 2007.
-For newly enrolled children, calculate their age at the time of enrollment in Even Start. - 4.
-Do not use rounding rules.
+For continuing children, calculate the age of the child on July 1, 2009.
+For newly enrolled children, calculate their age at the time of enrollment in Even Start. - Do not use rounding rules to calculate children's ages .